Richard Bedford Bennett, 1st and last Viscount Bennett1

 Sir Ronald Wilfrid Murdoch Bennett, 3rd Bt.1

-Sir Ronald Wilfrid Murdoch Bennett, 3rd Bt. was born on 25 March 1930.1 He is the son of Lt.-Col. Sir Charles Wilfrid Bennett, 2nd Bt. and Agnes Marion Somervell.1 He married, firstly, Audrey Rose-Marie Patricia Aubépin, daughter of Major A. L. J. H. Aubépin, on 16 May 1953.1 He married, secondly, Anne Tooker, daughter of Leslie George Tooker, in 1968.1 He and Audrey Rose-Marie Patricia Aubépin were divorced in 1964.1
+Sir Ronald Wilfrid Murdoch Bennett, 3rd Bt. was born on 25 March 1930.1 He was the son of Lt.-Col. Sir Charles Wilfrid Bennett, 2nd Bt. and Agnes Marion Somervell.1 He married, firstly, Audrey Rose-Marie Patricia Aubépin, daughter of Major A. L. J. H. Aubépin, on 16 May 1953.1 He married, secondly, Anne Tooker, daughter of Leslie George Tooker, in 1968.1 He and Audrey Rose-Marie Patricia Aubépin were divorced in 1964.1 He died circa 10 November 2012 at Switzerland.2

 Children of Sir Ronald Wilfrid Murdoch Bennett, 3rd Bt. and Audrey Rose-Marie Patricia Aubépin